 - Now Playing: Currently-playing items

-Access settings for both the Plex Web App itself as well as settings to manage the currently-selected server.
+Access settings for both the Plex Web App itself as well as settings to manage your Plex Media Server.

 The Plex Players button allows you to select other available Plex Apps in your network.
 When selected you can control currently playing content.
 In addition, if you have another Plex App selected, when you select content to play in Plex Web App, it will instead play in the selected Plex App.